PaablooCH/Pro2/README.md

 # Pro2
 Final work of Pro2
-This file contains my codes and all necessary to understands it
+This file contains my codes